demirciberk/uni_bot/README.md

-# TED University AI Agent 🎓
+# UniBot AI Agent 🎓

 A Local RAG (Retrieval-Augmented Generation) agent that answers questions about TED University regulations, courses, and internships.